-\D.1.
+- D.1.
 Regarding the generation of a serialized unique identifier (for definition of a unique identifier, see Glossary in the Feasibility Study), which of the following solutions do you consider as appropriate (multiple answers possible)?

-- a) A single standard provided by a relevant standardization body - b) A public accreditation or similar system based on the minimum technical and interoperability requirements that allow for the parallel use of several standards; - interoperability requirements that allow for the parallel use of several stand - c) Another solution - d) No opinion
+☑ a) A single standard provided by a relevant standardization body b) A public accreditation or similar system based on the minimum technical and interoperability requirements that allow for the parallel use of several standards;

-\D.1.a.
-Please indicate your preferred standardization body
+☐ c) Another solution - D.1.a.
+Please indicate your preferred standardization body d) No opinion

-We have no firm view on which standardisation body should be used for this purpose, but our research suggests that GS1 may be fit for purpose, inter alia because of its links with other recognised standards bodies such as ISO, although it would need to demonstrate and retain its independence from the tobacco industry, both in policy and practical operations c305cfe0-851a-4658-9df7-dfbdd96340ec/Track and Trace NETSA q3.pdf
+We have no firm view on which standardisation body should be used for this purpose, but our research suggests that GS1 may be fit for purpose, inter alia because of its links with other recognised standards bodies such as ISO, although it would need to demonstrate and retain its independence from the tobacco industry, both in policy and practical operations.

-D.2.
+- D.2.
 Please upload any additional comments relating to the rules for generation of a serialized unique identifier referred to in question D.1. above (max.
-2 pages)
+2 pages) - 11350664-61ff-40fb-b08d-afeb74ac623f/Track and Trace Fresh q4.pdf

-\D.3.
-Regarding (a) data carrier(s) for a serialized unique identifier, which of the following solutions do you consider as appropriate (multiple answers possible)?

-- a) Solution based on a single data carrier (e.g. 1D or 2D data carriers) - b) Solution based on the minimum technical requirements that allow for the use of multiple data carriers; - c) Another solution; - d) No opinion
+D.3.
+Regarding (a) data carrier(s) for a serialized unique identifier, which of the following solutions do you consider as appropriate (multiple answers possible)? a) Solution based on a single data carrier (e.g. 1D or 2D data carriers) b) Solution based on the minimum technical requirements that allow for the use of multiple data carriers; c) Another solution; d) No opinion

-\D.3.a.
-Please indicate your preferred data carrier and explain why
+D.3.a.
+Please indicate your preferred data carrier and explain wh D.3.a.
+Please indicate your preferred data carrier an d explain why -- ------------------------- ---------------- ----------------- ---------------

-No preference although it would need to demonstrate and retain its independence from the tobacco industry, both in policy and practical operations
+No preference, although the carries must be independent of the tobacco industry

-\D.4.
-Regarding (a) data carrier(s) for a serialized unique identifier, which of the following solutions do you consider as appropriate (multiple answers possible)?

-- a) System only operating with machine readable codes; - b) System operating both with machine and human readable codes; - 📃 c) No opinion
+- D.4.
+Regarding (a) data carrier(s) for a serialized unique identifier, which of the following solutions do you consider as appropriate (multiple answers possible)? - a) System only operating with machine readable codes; - b) System operating both with machine and human readable codes; - c) No opinion - D.5.

-D.5.
 Please upload any additional comments relating to the options for (a) data carrier(s) for a serialized unique identifier referred to in questions D.3 and D.4 above (max.
-2 pages)

-\D.6.
-Regarding the physical placement of a serialized unique identifier, when should it happen (multiple answers possible)?

-- a) Before a pack/tin/pouch/item is folded/assembled and filled with products; - b) After a pack/tin/pouch/item is folded/assembled and filled with products; - 🔽 c) No opinion
+2 pages) - D.6.
+Regarding the physical placement of a serialized unique identifier, when should it happen (multiple answers possible)? - a) Before a pack/tin/pouch/item is folded/assembled and filled with products; - b) After a pack/tin/pouch/item is folded/assembled and filled with products; - c) No opinion - D.7.

-D.7.
 Please upload any additional comments relating to the placement of a serialized unique identifier referred to in question D.6. above (max.
 2 pages)